 Chambers attracts a large amount of junior advocacy work in a wide range of fields and are regularly involved in high profile cases, which reflects the emphasis on developing pupils and junior tenants into experienced advocates to equip them for a successful career at the Bar.

 4 New Square is a member of the Pupillage Gateway.
 For information regarding applications and deadlines, please visit the Pupillage Gateway website.

-The total annual award is £65,000, comprising a £55,000 award (of which £5,000 is paid immediately upon acceptance of the offer and a further £15,000 can be drawn down during the BPTC year) and guaranteed earnings in the second six months of £10,000.
-Pupils are allowed to keep any earnings from their second six months, including any earned in excess of the £10,000 guarantee.
-New tenants have a guaranteed income of £240,000 (net of chambers’ expenses), in addition to their pupillage awards, over the first three years of practice.
+The total annual award is £85,000, of which £7,500 is paid immediately upon acceptance of the offer and a further £17,500 can be drawn down during the BPTC year.
+Pupils are allowed to keep any earnings from their second six months.
+New tenants have a guaranteed income of £250,000 (net of chambers’ expenses) over the first three years of practice.

 Administrative & public law

 The public law Bar spans the full range of administrative, public and constitutional law.